-In people with active genital sores, the preferred methods of testing for the virus are the herpes culture and HSV DNA testing (PCR).
-PCR testing is preferred if encephalitis or neonatal herpes are suspected.
+The preferred methods of testing for the virus in people with active blisters or sores are the herpes culture and HSV PCR testing.
+PCR testing is the preferred method if encephalitis or neonatal herpes are suspected.

-- HSV DNA PCR—this method detects HSV genetic material in a patient's sample from the blister, blood, or other fluid, such as spinal fluid.
-PCR can detect the virus as well as identify the type of herpes virus.
-Because this test is more sensitive than culture, it is useful in circumstances where the virus is present in low numbers (such as viral encephalitis) or if the lesion is several days old.
+- HSV DNA PCR (NAAT)—this method detects HSV genetic material in a sample from the blister, blood, or other fluid, such as spinal fluid.
+PCR can detect the virus as well as identify the type of herpes virus (HSV-1 or HSV-2).
+This method is more sensitive than culture and is becoming more widely available.

-The U.S. Centers for Disease Control and Prevention (CDC) does not recommend screening for herpes in the general population.
-However, it may be useful in testing those at increased risk, such as:
+The U.S. Centers for Disease Control and Prevention (CDC) does not recommend screening for herpes in the general population, but it may be helpful in some cases, such as:

-- People who have a sex partner with genital herpes
+- If you have or had a sex partner with genital herpes

 When is it ordered?